SudhirMAQLLC/AI-Evaluator/DEPLOYMENT.md

 2. **API Key Errors**: Verify secrets are correctly set in Streamlit Cloud
 3. **Model Loading**: The app uses lightweight models for fast startup
 4. **Dependency Conflicts**: If you encounter installation errors, try using `requirements-minimal.txt` instead
+5. **Python 3.13 Issues**: Use `requirements-python313.txt` for Python 3.13 compatibility
-5. **Memory Issues**: The app is optimized for Streamlit Cloud's memory constraints
+6. **Memory Issues**: The app is optimized for Streamlit Cloud's memory constraints

 #### Debug Mode
 ```bash